juripero/ryft-server/debian/README.md

 Build ``.deb`` file:

 ```
+cd ryft-server
 make debian
 ```

 or with version:

 ```
+cd ryft-server
 make debian VERSION=1.2.3
 ```

+Note, `make debian` should be run in the project's root directory.
+In this case ryft-server is rebuilt and corresponding deb package is created.
+If you run `make` from *debian* subdirectory then only deb package is created - ryft-server is not rebuilt, just used from your `$GOPATH/bin`.

 ## How to install ``.deb`` package